megabyte-labs/gas-station/roles/virtualization/docker/README.md

 * If the variable `docker_users` is set to an array of usernames then those users will be added to the docker group which allows them access to Docker.
 #### Generates tls certificates:
 * Generates TLS/HTTPS certificates so that the Docker host can be controlled remotely.
 This is useful if you are using a centralized method of controlling all of your Docker hosts (like Portainer).
 This step only runs if the `docker_tls` variable is set to true.
+* The certificates required for connecting to the Docker host are copied to the Ansible host's `~/.docker` folder.

 ## Tags:
 ## Variables: